prasannavkumar/prasannavkumar/README.md

 ### 📌 Featured Projects

 - 🔗 [Portfolio Website](https://prasannakumar.net) – Personal site
-- AI to play Sonic the Hedgehog game
+- AI to play Sonic the Hedgehog game (reinforcement learning application built using python as part of a graduate level course on AI at University of Waterloo)
 - Udacity Java Projects: a) Hotel Management System Application
 - Udacity Python Projects: